sy77777en/video_annotation_folk/labels_markdown/lighting_setup/color_grading/temperature/index.md

 <details>
 <summary><h4> Prompt (Definition)</h4></summary>

-- The video’s color temperature shifts dynamically over time.
+- The video has noticeable shifts between warm, neutral, and cool color tones in large parts of the scene.

 </details>